pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

 (call_expression (identifier) @support.other.function.js)
 ```

-The `final` predicate means that the first capture will apply its own scope name, then _prevent_ all further attempts to add a scope to the same buffer range.
+The `capture.final` predicate means that the first capture will apply its own scope name, then _prevent_ all further attempts to add a scope to the same buffer range.
 This works because two different captures for the same node will be processed in the order in which their queries are defined in the SCM file — so if a token were to match both of these captures, it’s guaranteed that the first capture would be processed before the second.

-Another option would be to use `shy` on the second capture:
+Another option would be to use `capture.shy` on the second capture:

 ```scm
 ; Scope this like a built-in function if we recognize the name…